noppefoxwolf/presentations/tryswift/25/presentation-ja.md

 # Custom Emoji[^2]

-- Users can uploaded image as emojis.
+- Users can upload images as emojis.
-- Slack, Twitch, Discord, Mastodon and more.
+- This feature is supported on platforms like `Slack`, `Twitch`, `Discord`, `Mastodon`, and more.
-- AI can't generate memes.
+- AI is unable to generate memes.

 ![right fit](slackemoji.png)